-e.
-Accommodation reservation:
+f.
+Accommodation reservation

-Preliminary accommodation reservations must be submitted to the f.
-Registration of Team Staff

-OC two months before the official arrival day of the WCH/YJWCH, and for all other IBU competitions one month before.
+Preliminary accommodation reservations must be submitted to the OC two months before the official arrival day of the WCH/YJWCH, and for all other IBU competitions one month before.
 Final accommodation reservation must be submitted 14 days before the official arrival day.

-NFs will be allowed to register team staff per gender according to the following table:
+q.
+Registration of Team Staff NFs will be allowed to register team staff per gender according to the following table: